ialbert/biostar-central/docs/recipes/projects.md

 To create a sample project, run the command:

-    python manage.py project --name sample project --public --info "This is a sample" --uid sample
+    python manage.py project --name sample project --public --info "This is a sample" --pid sample

 ### Using web interface